Skip to content

 “Computer science empowers students to create the world of tomorrow.”
 (Satya Nadella, CEO, Microsoft)

-To create adventurous citizens of the future, Computing at St. John’s ensures children are equipped with computational thinking skills and creativity to prepare them for life in an ever-changing digital world.
+To create adventurous citizens of the future, Computing at St. John’s ensures children are equipped with computational thinking skills and creativity to prepare them for life in an ever-changing digital society.
 It aims to highlight the unlimited power of technology to solve problems, to be creative, digitally literate and inspire the next generation of computer users and programmers.

 Being in Bristol, we are inspired by many local technology, computing and robotics companies.
 We strive to make children aware of possible careers in the dynamic field of Computing and the wider STEM subjects.